dragonflydb/documentation/docs/command-reference/sorted-sets/zinterstore.md

 ## Common Mistakes

-- Using `SUM` aggregation without realizing it's the default; ensure it's the intended behavior before omitting the `AGGREGATE` parameter.
+- Using `SUM` aggregation without realizing it's the default; ensure it's the intended behavior before omitting the `AGGREGATE SUM` options.
-- Not accounting for the fact that `ZINTERSTORE` overwrites the destination key if it exists.
+- Not accounting for the fact that `ZINTERSTORE` overwrites the destination key if it exists, even if the existing key is not a sorted set.
 - Forgetting that weights are applied in order to the corresponding sorted sets, meaning you'll need to provide as many weights as there are sets.

 ## FAQs